 3. Avoid eating processed food

 Pain medications such as aspirin, ibuprofen, and acetaminophen are made available almost everywhere.
-Undeniably, they do help and reduce mild pain fast for most people.
 Unfortunately, these common pain medications are bad for your liver.
 They can block liver enzymes that regulate inflammation, cause bleeding throughout the digestive system and ultimately cause liver damage and failure when used regularly.

 5. Detox with water